ubc-library-rc/rdm/content/01_file_naming.md

 # Three principles for optimal file names  &nbsp; <img src="figures/thumbs-up.png" align="center" width="45"/>
 {: .no_toc }
-1. Machine-Readable
+1. Machine-readable
-2. Human-Readable
+2. Human-readable
-3. Supports Default Ordering
+3. Supports default ordering

 The overall goals of good file names are:
 - Have the file name characters be correctly handled by all computer systems